-Aborting a message transfer makes the Relay an Author because it must send an error message to the Return address.
+When a Relay stops attempting to transfer a message, it becomes an Author because it sends an error message to the Return address.
 The potential for looping is avoided by omitting a Return address from this message.

 2.2.3.
 Gateway